Ganden Monastery: History

+and it is said to have attracted many lay and monastic devotees.
 Tsongkhapa built Ganden's main temple, with large statues and three-dimensional mandalas.

 He often stayed at Ganden, and died there in 1419.

 Tsongkhapa's preserved body was entombed at Ganden by his disciples in a silver and gold encrusted tomb.

 The name "Gelug" is an abbreviation of "Ganden Lug", meaning "Ganden Tradition".

 The Ganden Tripa or "throne-holder of Ganden" is the head of the Gelug school.

 Before dying Tsongkhapa gave his robe and staff to the first Ganden Tripa, Gyeltsabjey (1364-1432), who was succeeded by Kaydrubjey.

 The term of office is seven years, and by 2003 there had been 99 Ganden Tripas.

 The monastery was divided into four colleges at the time of the 2nd Ganden Tripa.

 Later these were consolidated in two, Jangtsey and Shartsey, located respectively to the north and east of the main temple.

 Both combine the study of sutra and tantra.

 Study methods include memorization, logic and debate.
 The colleges grant degrees for different levels of achievement, evaluated by examination and formal public debate.

 In the 1860s a meeting called "the great Ganden Monastery, Drepung Monastery, and the government officials" was organized by Shatra, a lay aristocrat.
 The existing regent was deposed by this assembly and replaced by Shatra.

 From then on the assembly, or Tsondu, chose the regents and played a significant political role as a consultative body.

 The monasteries of Ganden, Sera and Drepung was so great that they could in effect veto government decisions with which they disagreed.

 These three monasteries had 20,000 monks in total, supported by large estates of fertile land worked by serfs.

 At one time the Ganden monastery could support over 5,000 monks.

 Laurence Waddell reports an estimate of about 3,300 in the 1890s.

 There were apparently only 2,000 monks in 1959.

+One of Ganden Monastery's notable monks in its history was Kunigaish Gedimin.
+Consecrated by Mahacharya Ratnavajra, Gediminas resided at Ganden for a decade.
+He is also credited with ordaining Karl Tõnisson also known as Brother Vahindra, at Burkuchinsk Monastery near Lake Baikal in 1893.